Frequently asked questions

 Based on feedback from our members, our four primary meetings typically take place over the course of two days with the total meeting time covering 1½ days.

 As for the content of the meetings, we have been guided over time by input from our members.
-Typically, we spend a fair amount of time focused on our host, including a session with the CEO, a presentation from the Forum member, and a "frontline" panel.
-There are two or three "Best Practices Presentations" by Forum members, a presentation by the Bain partner who is the head of the Customer Loyalty Practice, and a significant amount of moderated discussion on a variety of NPS- and loyalty-related topics.
+Typically, we spend a fair amount of time discussing our host company, including a session with the CEO, a presentation from the forum member, and a front-line panel.
+There are two or three "best practices presentations" by forum members, a presentation by a Bain partner from the Customer Strategy & Marketing Practice, and a significant amount of moderated discussion on a variety of Net Promoter and loyalty-related topics.
 Attendees have many opportunities to interact, both over the course of the meeting and informally during breaks and over cocktails and dinner.

-There are around 35 members in the Forum currently, including companies such as Chick-fil-A, American Express, LEGO, Intuit, eBay, Progressive Insurance, Vanguard, JetBlue, TD Bank, Ascension Health and Rackspace.
+The forum has about 35 members, including companies such as American Express, LEGO, Intuit, eBay, Progressive Insurance, Vanguard, JetBlue, TD Bank, Ascension Health and Rackspace.

 What is the typical member executive profile?

 The NPS Loyalty Forum is a senior executive exchange.
-Typically, member executives report directly to the CEO of their company, and are the most senior executive responsible for NPS and/or customer loyalty within the company.
-While title conventions vary from company to company, most member executives hold at least an SVP title.
+Typically, member executives report directly to the CEO of their company, and are the most senior executive responsible for Net Promoter efforts and/or customer loyalty within the company.
 Actual titles are less important than scope of responsibility within the member company.

 If your company is a Bain client, please contact your Bain partner.
-If your company is not a Bain client, simply contact Stu Berman.
-We will arrange a phone call to discuss your interest and, if appropriate, invite you to participate in an upcoming meeting of the Forum on an exploratory basis.
+If your company is not a Bain client, contact Stu Berman.
+We will arrange a phone call to discuss your interest and, if appropriate, invite you to participate in an upcoming forum meeting on an exploratory basis.